jdmonin/JSettlers2/README.txt

   in case you want to run the old version for any reason.

 - If you're using the optional database for user accounts and game scores, make a backup or export its contents.
-Note that no schema changes or SQL scripts are needed to upgrade to the latest version.
+JSettlers 1.2.00 is the first version which has schema changes, which are recommended but optional (see below).

 - Stop the old server